cdm233/RayTracingPrac/README.md

 The anti aliasing is done by emitting multiple dispersed rays into different directions from the same origin and then summing them up.
 The performance liability was moderate: runtime 52s

 # May 14 Update
 This update added multi-threading support to renderer, restrctured code, and changed the image output logic.
-Now the same operation as before, which had a run time of 52 seconds, is not 5.42 seconds.
+Now the previous render, which had a run time of 52 seconds, is now 5.42 seconds.